z-aqib/machine-learning-algorithms/challenger1/README.md

 - too many samples on a leaf like 100 result in underfit.
 80 is the breakpoint. smaller then 80 result in overfit
 - cross fold performs best at k=10
 - entropy is better then gini
+- PCA did not perform well, even at best case

 ## Analyzing Scalers and Imputers
 | Scalers / Imputers | SimpleImputer | KNN = 3 | KNN = 5 | KNN = 7 | Average  | New Average |